News

 Feminist theorist Charlene Spretnak devoted a special episode of her radio program “All Together Now” to a live performance of Annie's epic libretto AMONG THE GODDESSES.
 The production was performed by four actors with music recorded at the Temple of Isis in Egypt by composer Lorah Yaccorino.
 Following the performance, Annie was interviewed by director Cait Johnson about the choreopoem, her career, and abortion, which is a central theme of the book.
 The show is available for streaming and for download at the Progressive Radio Network.

 Andrew Sullivan’s blog, “The Dish," featured a poem from Annie's book Calendars, “A Wish for Eyes."
-The poem describes the experience of climbing a misty hill in San Francisco.›
+The poem describes the experience of climbing a misty hill in San Francisco:" on solid hills through misty dusk, the city turns to rise / with its purple touch to open me / as if I were just eyes."

 On the day after the presidential election, BrainPickings chose to tweet a link to Annie's poem "Moon for Our Daughters" with the accompanying comment: "take this breath of sanity and hope."